EMarquer/siganalogies/README.md

 If you are unsure the data saved is correct, you can specify `force_rebuild=True` to the factory function.

 If you do not want to use serialized dataset (hence recompute the analogies each time) you can specify `serialize=False` to the factory function.
+To disable precomputed dataset files once, specify `serialization=False` in the factory.
+To disable dataset files globaly, change `SERIALIZATION=True` to `SERIALIZATION=False` in `siganalogies/config.py` or in the config file.
 Unless you also specify `force_rebuild=True`, the existing serialized datasets will still be used.

 #### Generic factory